sezinmumcu/DjurgardensIF/README.md

-# DjurgardensIF
+# Djurgardens IF Hockey - Goal Prediction Analysis

+## Overview
-This is a data analysis project aimed at predicting the total number of goals scored by Djurgardens IF players.
+This project aims to predict the total number of goals scored by players of Djurgardens IF, a Swedish ice hockey team.
+The analysis uses machine learning techniques to explore various player attributes and their relationship with goal-scoring performance.

+## Data Source
-The dataset was manually scraped from the website eliteprospects.com.
-It includes different variables regarding various player attributes such as age, height, weight, position, games played, assists, penalty minutes, and more.
+The dataset was manually scraped from [eliteprospects.com](https://www.eliteprospects.com/team/3/djurgardens-if).
+It includes various player attributes such as age, height, weight, position, games played, assists, penalty minutes, and more.

-The dataset underwent cleaning and preprocessing steps to ensure data quality and prepare it for analysis.
-The correct and consistent data was ensured by correcting for mistakes during scraping, correcting for data types, and handling missing data.
-Missing data is mostly handled by either putting placeholders or 0, as in a sports dataset, it is hard to guess without causing any bias.
-Furthermore, from the source websites, the missing data most likely meant the absence of performance.
-Therefore, computing missing variables as 0 intuitively made sense.
-Variable names were updated for clarity, and data scaling was performed using RobustScaler to handle outliers and bring features to a similar scale.

-Data visualisation plays a crucial role in understanding and communicating insights from the dataset.
-In this project, various visualisations were created to explore the relationships between variables and gain a deeper understanding of the data.
-One notable visualisation library used was Lux, which automatically generates visuals based on the structure and content of the dataset.

-The exploratory data analysis revealed several key findings:
+## Project Structure
+- `DjurgardensIF.ipynb`: Jupyter notebook containing the data analysis and modeling code
+- `djurgardens.xlsx`: Raw data file (not included in the repository)
+- `Report_Predicting_Total_Goals.pdf`: Detailed report of the analysis and findings

+## Skills and Techniques Demonstrated
+- Data cleaning and preprocessing using pandas
+- Exploratory Data Analysis (EDA) with matplotlib, seaborn, and Lux
+- Feature scaling using RobustScaler
+- Machine learning model implementation:
+  - Support Vector Machines (SVM)
+  - XGBoost
+  - Linear Regression
+  - Random Forest Regression
+- Hyperparameter tuning with GridSearchCV
+- Cross-validation techniques
+- Feature importance analysis
+- Model evaluation using R-squared and Median Absolute Error metrics
+- Data visualization for model performance analysis

+## Key Features
+1. Data cleaning and preprocessing
+2. Exploratory Data Analysis (EDA) using various visualization techniques
+3. Model selection and evaluation (SVM, XGBoost, Linear Regression, Random Forest)
+4. Hyperparameter tuning for the Random Forest model
+5. Feature importance analysis

+## Main Findings
-1. Assists and games played showed a strong positive correlation with total goals, indicating that players with more assists and games played tend to score more goals.
+- Assists and games played showed strong positive correlations with total goals scored
-2. Penalty minutes also exhibited a positive relationship with total goals, suggesting that players who spend more time in the penalty box may also be more aggressive and involved in scoring opportunities.
-4. The distribution of goals was right-skewed, with most players scoring a relatively low number of goals while a few players scored a significantly higher number.
-5. Visualisations also highlighted the importance of player positions, with forwards generally scoring more goals compared to defensemen and goaltenders.
-These insights from the exploratory data analysis guided our feature selection and modelling approach, ultimately contributing to the development of a more accurate and interpretable model for predicting the total goals scored by Djurgardens IF hockey players.

-Several machine learning algorithms were compared to identify the best fit for predicting total goals.
-The models evaluated included Support Vector Machines (SVM), XGBoost, linear regression, and Random Forest Regression.
-The models were ranked based on their R-squared (R2) scores using 5-fold cross-validation.
-Linear Regression emerged as the top-performing model with an R2 score of 0.6573, closely followed by Random Forest with an R2 score of 0.6408.
-Despite Linear Regression's slightly better performance, Random Forest was chosen for further development due to its potential for improvement through hyperparameter tuning.
-A grid search was performed to find the best hyperparameters for the Random Forest model.
-The parameter grid included variations in the number of estimators, maximum depth, minimum samples per leaf, maximum features, and minimum samples for splitting.
-The best model achieved an R2 score of 0.6589 during cross-validation and 0.5808 on the test set, with a median absolute error (MAE) of 0.2168.
+- The Random Forest model achieved the best performance with an R² score of 0.5808 on the test set
+- Assists, games played, and penalty minutes were identified as the most important features for predicting goals

+## Requirements
+- Python 3.x
+- Libraries: pandas, matplotlib, seaborn, numpy, scikit-learn, xgboost, lux